 Texas Tech tops No. 22 Texas 37-34 with FG in wild OT finish

-LUBBOCK, Texas (AP) — Trey Wolff kicked a 20-yard field goal in overtime, lifting Texas Tech over No. 22 Texas 37-34 after the Red Raiders overcame a two-touchdown deficit in the second half but let a lead slip away in the final seconds Saturday.
+Wolff kicked a 20-yard field goal in overtime, lifting the Red Raiders over No. 22 Texas 37-34 after they overcame a two-touchdown deficit in the second half but let a lead slip away in the final minute Saturday.

 Texas' Bijan Robinson fumbled on the first play of overtime, and Donovan Smith led the Red Raiders to the 2-yard line before Wolff's winning kick in the Big 12 opener for both teams.

-Fans of Texas Tech (3-1, 1-0) thought Wolff's 45-yard kick for a 34-31 lead with 21 seconds left in regulation was enough for their first home win over Texas since Michael Crabtree's last-second catch beat the top-ranked Longhorns 14 years ago.
+The Red Raiders (3-1, 1-0) thought Wolff's 45-yard kick for a 34-31 lead with 21 seconds left in regulation was enough for their first home win over Texas since Michael Crabtree's last-second catch beat the top-ranked Longhorns in 2008.

-Hudson Card's 28-yard pass to Tarique Milton got the Longhorns (2-2, 0-1) close with six seconds remaining, and they picked up another 10 yards on a quick pass with two seconds to go.
-Will Stone's 48-yard kick as time expired forced overtime.
+Hudson Card's 28-yard pass to Tarique Milton got the Longhorns close with six seconds remaining, and they picked up another 10 yards on a quick pass with two seconds to go.
+Bert Auburn's 48-yard kick as time expired forced OT.

+Texas Tech fans might have had flashbacks to two years ago, when the Red Raiders couldn't hold a 56-41 lead on Texas in the final three minutes of regulation in a 63-56 overtime loss on the same field.

+''Saw how much time they had left, so I was like, kind of slowing down the celebration,'' Wolff said. ''We've been in the situation with Texas where we've got to wait until the clock says zero, zero, zero.
+That's what we did.
+Luckily we got that opportunity again in overtime.''

 Robinson's 40-yard scoring run in the third quarter gave Texas a 31-17 lead, but the Red Raiders responded with their third TD drive of at least 10 plays.